zms-publishing/SimpleUserFolder/readme.txt

       Further schemes can be registered using the AccessControl.AuthEnconding.registerScheme function.

+      As an example, if you wanted to enable a user to be able to log in with the password 'mypassword' but you wanted to store the password in a SHA encrypted form, getUserDetails would need to return '{SHA}kd/Z3bQZiv/FwZTNjObTOP3kcOI=' for the value of the 'password' key.

+      NB: Zope's support for encrypted passwords is underdocumented but relatively simple.
+A thorough reading of the AccessControl.AuthEnconding module should give any required
+      information.

     roles

       a list of strings identifying the roles for the user.
 This list